Jasonngyt/A-Helping-Paw/README.md

 Details like Pet name, Pet Category, Gender, Age, Color and Description, Person to Contact and Contact Information will be displayed in individual search result.

-The website is deployed in Heroku with the link below: https://nyt-animal-adoption.herokuapp.com
+The website is deployed in Heroku with the link below:<br>
+https://nyt-animal-adoption.herokuapp.com

 ## Project Strategy